 a) On-site customs clearance of the vehicle.

 Please note that you may only obtain customs clearance of the vehicle at border crossing points on land.
 If you arrive by ferry, you must select option b or c.
+There is one exception; Oslo, customs officeUtstikker II, which is open from 11 a.m. to 1 p.m. on working days.

 b) Customs clearance at a different customs office by a specified deadline (transit)

 In order to enter the country without obtaining customs clearance for the vehicle, you must drive in accordance with a transit procedure.
-You must therefore have a transit document stating where you will obtain customs clearance of the vehicle (customs office of destination) and the deadline for meeting there.
+You must have a transit document stating where you will obtain customs clearance of the vehicle (customs office of destination) and the deadline for meeting there.
 If you have not received a transit document from the customs authorities in the country you travelled from, Norwegian Customs will issue this at the border crossing point when you stop in the red zone.

-You must obtain customs clearance of the vehicle at the customs office of destination by the deadline stated in the transit document (check the opening hours of the customs office of destination to ensure you meet the deadline).
+You must declare the vehicle for the procedure for release for free circulation at the customs office of destination by the deadline stated in the transit document (check the opening hours of the customs office of destination to ensure you meet the deadline).
 If you do not meet the deadline, Norwegian Customs can impose violation fines.

 c) Use a professional (a forwarding agent) to obtain customs clearance of the vehicle on your behalf